shah-zeb-naveed/data-science-notes/README.md

     - d=(D)^1/4 is one heuristic for embedding
     - Contextual: ELMo (bi-RNN), BERT (bi-Trans)
     - task-based embedding specialized but requires more samples/compute
+    - take inspiration from word2vec -> doc2vec. items belonging to a user can be averaged to get user embeddingf

 12. Data leakage: sometimes the way data is collected or underlying process implicitly leaks output into features.
 13. Split: